Wololoeren/Distastic-Rules/README.md

 ### Targets during an attack
 - You main target is then next alive enemy player unless an effect says otherwise.
-- If your main target dies, Your new target becomes the next alive player clockwise from the dead target.
+- If your main target dies, Your new target becomes the next alive enemy player clockwise from the dead target.
 - If you main target is revived your target reverts back to your main target.
   You skip allies unless no enemies remain.